Orillusion/orillusion-web/docs/guide/advanced/post_bloom.md

 aside: false
 ---
 # HDRBloom
 HDRBloom, also known as highlight overflow, is a post-processing effect that creates an optical illusion.
-Parts of the screen with brightness higher than a threshold value will diffuse into surrounding pixels and gradually decrease with distance, creating a glowing and hazy effect.
+Parts of the screen with brightness higher than a threshold value will diffuse into surrounding pixels and gradually decrease with distance, which creates a glowing and hazy effect.
 ```ts
 //Initialize the engine
 await Engine3D.init();